 nofollow can help you deal with these pages.
 However, if you are new to these terms, please read on and let me explain what they are, and what pages they might apply to!

 If you want to know how to

-noindex a post in WordPress in a super easy way, you should read this post: How to noindex a post in WordPress: the easy way.
+noindex a post in WordPress in a super-easy way, you should read this post: How to noindex a post in WordPress: the easy way.

-What is noindex or nofollow?
+What is noindex and nofollow?

 Both are settings you can add to your robots meta tag.
 Want to know more about that?
 We wrote quite an extensive ultimate guide on the robots meta tag that you should read.

 - It looks like this in most cases:

 index, followby default, meaning the page at hand can be indexed and all links on that page can be followed by search engine spiders to index the pages they link to.